cwesson/openBrick/README.md

 ### Basics

-The basic building block of openBrick in the block.
+The basic building block of openBrick is the block.
 Each block is a 1x1 tile of the minimum height.
 Blocks are combined to produce boards and bricks.
 Boards are composed of blocks laid out in a grid in the X and Y dimensions.
 Bricks are similar in composition to boards but are 3x as tall.  openBrick also includes dots, which are rounded 1x1 blocks.

 ## API